thomalex001/ga-project-2/README.md

   * Installed Axios Packages and Bulma library.
 (Alex/Joel)

 * Excalidraw
-  * Created a wireframe with each pages/components required of the app.
+  * Created a wireframe with each pages/components required for the app.
 (Alex/Joel)
   * API research (Alex/Joel)

 ### Characters List: